-Identify and follow multiple points on a face or track an infinite horizontal plane in your scene.
+Identify and follow multiple points on a face or hand, or track an infinite horizontal plane in your scene.

 - Use the Viewport to visualize your scene and lay out objects in 3D space accurately.